Yoga poses can be a great way to help kids calm down, but where do you start?

 Mindfulness Meditation for Calming Upset Kids

 Sometimes calming down when you’re upset isn’t easy and you need some different ways to relax.
-Meditation and mindfulness is a great way to start.
+Meditation and mindfulness, as part of a calm strategy, is a great way to start.

 You can practice these techniques anywhere and what works for one person doesn’t always work for another.
 Try some different mindfulness methods to figure out what is best for you!